 to the controller by using the following command in the controller console:

 The configuration file can be loaded by the open command and the experiments started by using the start command.
-When the experiments are started, the agents are assigned to the different daemons in a round robin fashion.
-In the future we intend to allow for more flexibility in assigning agents to particular daemons.
+The following then happens:

 It is also possible to interact with FRODO directly through its Java API.
 This is particularly recommended for users who would not want to have to write XCSP problem instance files.
 To this purpose, FRODO provides a special class called a solver for each DCOP algorithm, which is a sub-class of the abstract class AbstractDCOPsolver.
 Solvers provide several solve methods, the most useful of which is the following: